afska/arduino-midi-player/README.md

 => I used the `analogWrite` message on a specific port (*3*) for sending notes.

-For example, to make the buzzer 6 to play an A4, the messages are:
+For example, to make the *buzzer 6* to play an *A4*, the messages are:
 ```c
 analogWrite(3, 6); //selected buzzer
 analogWrite(3, 1136); //timeHigh of the A4